mierenhoop/xmpp/README.md

  If you want to use OMEMO, copy over `/omemo.c`, `/omemo.h`, `/curve25519.c` and `/curve25519.h`.

- Either way, you must link against libmbedcrypto (and/or configure your mbedtls build to only include the needed functions TODO: specify which).
+ In both cases, you must link against libmbedcrypto (and/or configure your mbedtls build to only include the needed functions TODO: specify which).

+### Example

+ The [`im.c`](./examples/im.c) example shows how additional functionality can be used in combination with the library.
+The example is not a feature complete instant messenger.

+Run the im (instant messenger) example:

+ `$ make runim`

 ## License